 "Extending the life cycle of any packaging is one of the most effective ways to minimise plastic pollution."

 Steenkamp agrees that letting customers bring their own containers is a much more environmentally friendly option than resorting to single-use plastic just for transportation.

 "I'd love to see us work towards more shops letting you take your own container," she says, adding that packaging can sometimes be beneficial if it helps with food preservation, but that it serves little purpose if it's simply for taking food from one place to another.

 "If it's only to carry or contain the product then of course – why can't we?"

-Correction 30 May 2019: An earlier version of this story stated that the Department of Environment and Energy found over 3.5 billion tonnes of plastic were consumed in Australia in 2016–17, whereas only 293,900 tonnes were recycled.
+Correction 30 May 2019: An earlier version of this story stated that the Department of Environment and Energy found over 3.5 billion tonnes of plastic were consumed in Australia in 2016–17, and only 293,900 tonnes were recycled.
 The correct figures are 3.5 million tonnes of plastic were consumed and 415,200 tonnes were recycled.